-glutamate, gamma aminobutyric acid (GABA), and glycine belong to the amino acid class.
+The known neurotransmitters are mainly classified into three groups (Table 1.4).
+The common transmitters glutamate, gamma-aminobutyric acid (GABA), and glycine belong to the amino acid class.
 Serotonin, dopamine, or acetylcholine are biogenic amines.
-The third group includes neuropeptides, of which more than 50 are known today.
+The third group includes neuropeptides, of which more than 100 are known today and many more are yet to be identified.
 In addition, nitrous oxide and ATP are involved in neuronal communication, but are not a member of any of the three groups.